 Professor Li was reappointed a Director on 22 January, 2016.
 He obtained his degree of Doctor of Medicine from the University of Cambridge.
 Professor Li is the Emeritus Professor of Surgery of the Chinese University of Hong Kong.
 He is the Deputy Chairman of the Bank of East Asia Limited and a member of the Chinese People’s Political Consultative Conference.
 Professor Li was Professor of Surgery and Chairman of the Department of Surgery, Dean of the Faculty of Medicine and Vice-Chancellor at the Chinese University of Hong Kong.
 He was the Secretary for Education and Manpower, and a member of the Executive Council of the Hong Kong Special Administrative Region Government from 2002 to 2007.
 Professor Li was awarded the Grand Bauhinia Medal by the Chief Executive of the HKSAR Government on 30 June 2017, having previously been awarded the Gold Bauhinia Star in 2000.
 Professor Li was appointed Council Member of the Executive Council of HKSAR on 1 July 2017.
 Professor Li is also Council Chairman of University of Hong Kong, and Chairman of the Council for Sustainable Development of the Government of HKSAR.

-Ms Julie Phillips was appointed to the position of Chief Executive Officer on July 14, 2009 and was appointed a Director on May 7, 2010.
-She has a strong background in the biotech and pharmaceutical industry, having worked as the CEO and Director of start-up Australian biotechnology companies operating in the life sciences sector.
+Ms Julie Phillips is Chief Executive Officer and a Director of BioDiem Ltd and Managing Director of BioDiem’s subsidiary, Opal Biosciences Ltd. She has a strong background in the biotech and pharmaceutical industry, having worked as the CEO and Director of start-up Australian biotechnology companies operating in the life sciences sector.
 Her technical background in clinical trials, regulatory affairs and pharmacoeconomic assessment/pricing of therapeutics was gained in multinational pharmaceutical companies.
 From 2014-2020 she was Chair of AusBiotech Ltd, the peak biotechnology industry association in Australia.